strvcom/osmanager/README.md

 This section contains a brief overview of OpenSearch.
 This section is by no means complete or exhaustive.
 However, it contains a few tips and tricks that might be useful for the development of your OpenSearch project.
 For more information, visit the [OpenSearch documentation](https://opensearch.org/docs/latest/index/).

 ### <a name="analyzers">:clipboard: Analyzers</a>
 Analyzers are used to process text fields during indexing and search time.
 Analyzers are composed of one or more tokenizer and zero or more token filters.
 The tokenizer breaks the text into individual terms and the token filters potentially remove them from the analyzed field.

-Fields can have more than one field type.
+Fields can have more than one field type, so different analyzers can be utilised for different situations.

 This section contains a small overview of the analyzers available in OpenSearch.
 For analyzers in general, see [Analyzers in OpenSearch](https://opensearch.org/docs/latest/opensearch/analyzers/).